mv-2112/canonical-openstack-docs/how-to/misc/configuring-dpdk.rst

 	      - eth1
 	      - eth2

-DPDK can be configured either during bootstrap or afterwards using the following
+DPDK can be configured using the following command:
-command:

 ::